 SOURCE: Department of Housing and Urban Development

 How much is this going to cost me?

-There is no cost of the rehabilitation work done to your home as long as you abide by the terms of the Deferred Payment Mortgage.
+There is no cost of the rehabilitation work done to your home as long as you qualify for the Grant Program.
 The owner must allow the Contractor to use basic facilities such as electricity and water during the construction process.
 However, in certain instances the cost of rehabilitation exceeds the allowable funding level.
 In this case the owner may be required to subsidize the project either by paying the difference or by reducing the contract cost by performing some items themselves as their ability allows.
 General property improvements such as installation of dishwasher, etc. are not eligible items but the owner has the option of providing additional funding to have these items done in conjunction with the rehabilitation of their property.

 Can I stay in my home while the work is being done?

 Most homeowners remain in their home while the rehabilitation project is being done but you should expect the inconveniences of construction such as dust, noise, paint smells, and the like.
 Although, it may become necessary for you to be temporarily relocated from your home if it is determined that lead-based paint surfaces will be disturbed during the course of the work.
 In the event that temporary relocation is necessary, you are encouraged to seek out relatives or family friends to stay with.
 If this is not possible the City of Norman will provide reasonable accommodations for the necessary time period.

 Who does the work and is it guaranteed?